apmlabs/ace-box/Readme.md

 ## Installation
 The recommended way of installing any ACE box version, local or cloud, is via Terraform (scroll down for alternatives).
-Check the [Azure](terraform/azure/Readme.md), [AWS](terraform/aws/Readme.md), [Google Cloud](terraform/gcloud/Readme.md) and [Vagrant](terraform/vagrant/Readme.md) subfolders for additional instructions.
+Check the [Azure](terraform/azure/Readme.md), [AWS](terraform/aws/Readme.md) or [Google Cloud](terraform/gcloud/Readme.md) subfolders for additional instructions.

 1. Check prereqs:
-     - Terraform installed (+ Vagrant for local installation)
+     - Terraform installed
      - Dynatrace tenant (prod or sprint, dev not recommended)
-2. Go to folder `./terraform/<aws, azure, gcloud or vagrant>/`
+2. Go to folder `./terraform/<aws, azure or gcloud>/`
 3. Set required Terraform variables:
    1. Check out the `Readme.md` for your specific cloud provider to verify the provider-specific configuration that needs to be set
    2. Add ace-box specific information (see below for more details)